Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero-general/getting-started/_index.md

 #### zboot Boot Process

-The Bootware boot process will now take place. zboot will boot your system.
+The Bootware® boot process will now take place. zboot will boot your system.
 Upon reboot, an encrypted B partition will be created and the zi image will be loaded onto B. The A partition will remain untouched.

 {{< callout warning >}}The initial configuration process can take up to an hour to complete, depending on the size of the image.
 The process can be completed via ssh, but an HDMI console is helpful to follow the process.
 During the process, the blue LED will be OFF.{{< /callout >}}